Targaryen of King's Landing

 Each Tully is recommended to take these:

-The Greyjoys do not fear death - they are truly reckless, grumpy, and cruel.
+The Greyjoys don't fear death — they are truly reckless, grumpy, and cruel.
 The Greyjoys consider it their right to take property from others.
-Their motto "We Do Not Sow" does not mean that there are no fertile fields on their harsh lands, but declares their right to rob neighbors.
+Their motto "We Do Not Sow" doesn't mean there are no fertile fields on their harsh lands; it declares their right to rob their neighbors.

-The suppression of the rebellion and the failure to satisfy such serious ambitions brought the House of Greyjoy to humiliation and gave rise to a wide range of psychological problems.
-For example, all members of the household exhibit symptoms of post-traumatic stress disorder and are prone to manic aggression.
-It can manifest itself in a latent form and lead to jealousy, envy, and low self-esteem (Theon) or open hostility towards others and lead to an inadequate assessment of one's strengths (Euron).
+The suppression of the rebellion and the failure to satisfy such serious ambitions brought House Greyjoy to humiliation and gave rise to a wide range of psychological problems.
+For example, all members of the household show symptoms of post-traumatic stress disorder and are prone to manic aggression.
+This can show up in latent form, leading to jealousy, envy, and low self-esteem (Theon) — or in open hostility toward others and a distorted assessment of one's own strengths (Euron).

 House Greyjoy Motto: "We Do Not Sow"

 Most Baratheons are short-tempered, stubborn, bold, and ambitious.
-These are not the most insightful people - it is hard for them to understand even their own feelings and desires.
-Therefore, their relationships with others are far from harmonious.
+These are not the most insightful people — it's hard for them to understand even their own feelings and desires.
+As a result, their relationships with others are far from harmonious.

-Baratheons look for practical value in everything - people from this house are quite pragmatic and keep their feet on the ground.
-They are far from being sentimental and romantic.
+Baratheons look for practical value in everything — people from this house are quite pragmatic and have their feet on the ground.
+They are far from sentimental or romantic.

-Under stress, Baratheons lose their ability to see things rationally - they become ruthless and make rash decisions.
-That makes them unpredictable - you can hardly guess whether you will be rewarded or punished by Baratheon.
+Under stress, Baratheons lose their ability to see things rationally — they become ruthless and make rash decisions.
+That makes them unpredictable — you can hardly guess whether you'll be rewarded or punished by a Baratheon.

-If, as a result of the test, you ended up in the house of the Baratheons, then you can certainly say that you are not the best team player, react sharply to criticism, are prone to various kinds of anxieties, and poorly calculate the risks of your actions.
+If your test result placed you in House Baratheon, we can certainly say that you are not the best team player, react sharply to criticism, are prone to various kinds of anxiety, and don't calculate the risks of your actions well.

 House Baratheon Motto: "Ours is the Fury"

 House Tyrell members are skilled manipulators, preferring to get their way through cunning rather than outright aggression.
-Such people are very perceptive, courteous and will definitely use the weak points of any person useful to them.
+Such people are very perceptive and courteous, and they will definitely use the weaknesses of any person useful to them.
 They will smile and flatter their enemies to create the necessary illusion of good nature.

-The Tyrells strive for beauty and luxury - without a doubt, they can be given the title of the most stylish house in the Seven Kingdoms.
+The Tyrells strive for beauty and luxury — without a doubt, they could be given the title of the most stylish house in the Seven Kingdoms.

-If, as a result of the test, you ended up in the Tyrell house, then we can confidently say that you are able to understand other people's souls subtly.
-Your sense of superiority over others feeds on it, and sometimes you use this ability to manipulate for your own purposes.
+If your test result placed you in House Tyrell, we can confidently say that you are able to read other people subtly.
+Your sense of superiority over others feeds on this ability, and sometimes you use it to manipulate them for your own purposes.

 House Tyrell Motto: "Growing Strong"